a-laughlin/a-laughlin/packages/gqdux/README.md

 - decide where domain concept components should go
 - decide where derivations should go
 - derivations, custom functions when walking - not recommended since you have to read the function (set operations should be sufficient for most things)
+- make selectPath always return a list for lists, not condense down single objects, or always map, so no need to think about it.

 ### API